ShaoqiangLu/DFVG/README.md

 # DFVG: A Heterogeneous Architecture for Speculative Decoding with Draft-on-FPGA and Verify-on-GPU

+Welcome to the official code repository for "DFVG: A Heterogeneous Architecture for Speculative Decoding with Draft-on-FPGA and Verify-on-GPU".
+Your star means a lot to us in developing this project! ⭐⭐⭐

+## 📰 News

+- **2025-11-16**: Updated the codebase with new features and configurations.
+- **2025-08-20**: Submitted the paper.

+---

+## ✨ Introduction
 **DFVG (Draft-on-FPGA, Verify-on-GPU)** is a heterogeneous computing architecture designed for **speculative decoding** in large language models.
 The key idea is to perform the **draft generation** stage on FPGAs for fast parallel candidate generation, and the **verification** stage on GPUs for efficient matrix computation.
 This design fully leverages the complementary strengths of both hardware platforms to achieve **low latency and high throughput** decoding.

+- **FPGA Draft Generation**: Fast candidate sequence generation with parallel computation
+- **GPU Verification**: Efficient verification leveraging GPU’s strong matrix operations
+- **Heterogeneous Collaboration**: Exploits FPGA and GPU complementarity to reduce latency and energy cost
+- **Modular Design**: Flexible deployment and easy extension across hardware platforms

 ---